mattermost/mattermost-test-management/data/test-cases/channels/messaging/MM-T88.md

 ---
 # (Required) Ensure all values are filled up
-name: "An elipsis indicates the channel header is too long - public or private channel  Quote icon displays at beginning of channel header"
+name: "An ellipsis indicates the channel header is too long - public or private channel  Quote icon displays at beginning of channel header"
 status: Active
 priority: Low
 folder: Messaging
 authors: ""
 team_ownership:
 - Channels
 priority_p1_to_p4: P3 - Deep Functions (Do extensive scenarios work?)